Chukobyte/black-history/docs/timeline/pre_translantic_slave_trade.md

 ## Pre-Columbian (Before 1492): The Deep Roots of Black Civilization

 ### Olmec Civilization (c.
 1500 BCE – 400 BCE)
-The Olmecs civilization existed along the gulf coast of what Mexico.
+The Olmecs civilization existed along the gulf coast of present day Mexico.
 They are known as the "mother culture" of Mesoamerica and they predate the Maya.
 They created sophisticated works of art and architecture.
 An example of this are the colossal Olmec heads, which some researchers believe suggests African features.

 ![Olmec Head Front](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/olmec_head_front.png)